leoromanovsky/spark-spec/README.md

 [success] Total time: 4 s, completed Mar 1, 2015 12:02:08 PM
 ```

-The Spark cluster was launched in local mode behind the scenes, kept around for the duration of the specs in the
-class, and shutdown afterwards.
+In the example, a Spark cluster was launched in local mode, kept around for the duration of the specs and shutdown afterwards.

 I've divided it into two directories: